Hakone Turnpike

-Hakone Turnpike (箱根ターンパイク), is a 15.752 km toll road in Kanagawa Prefecture, Japan, connecting Odawara with Yugawara, via Hakone.
+Hakone Turnpike (箱根ターンパイク), is a 15.752 km privately owned toll road in Kanagawa, Japan, connecting Odawara with Yugawara, via Hakone.

 Hakone Turnpike opened as an important bypass road of Hakone Shindō, the busy, mountainous part of National Route 1, on February 16, 1955.
-It is now owned by Central Nippon Expressway Company's Hakone Turnpike subsidiary.
+At the top of the road near the toll gate is the Daikanzan Observation Deck vista point giving views of Mount Fuji and is commonly used as a meeting point for automotive events held on the turnpike.